 When are the next World Nomad Games?

-And, of course, keep on watching our blog!
-We also want check out the next World Nomad Games.
-Maybe we’ll see you there? 😉
+And, of course, keep on watching my blog!
+I also want to check out the next World Nomad Games.
+Maybe I’ll see you there? 😉

 Want more beautiful Kyrgyz goodness?
-Don’t miss our photo essay of our problematic horse trek to Song Kul lake.
+Don’t miss my photo essay of our problematic horse trek to Song Kul lake.